aswinmprabhu/github-pr-cli/README.md

 # github-pr-cli

-A simple command line utility build using Golang to create GitHub PRs from the comfort of your terminal
+A simple command line utility built using Golang to create GitHub PRs from the comfort of your terminal.
+Never again fumble through your browser to open a new PR, breaking the flow of your commandline workflow.

 ```
 $ghpr -h